Remapping the Rover MEMS3 ECU

 those described here, there are many other tables and scalars in the ECU, all

-information on what table or scalar value does what, so I've concentrated on
+on what table or scalar value does what, so I've concentrated on identifying

-identifying the tables and scalars that control identifiable features and those
+the tables and scalars that control identifiable features and those which would

-which would be needed in order to adjust the mapping of an ECU to suit a
+be needed in order to adjust the mapping of an ECU to suit a modified engine.

-changing them and looking for the effects; or conversely, identifying an effect
+looking for the effects; or conversely, identifying an effect and then tracking

-and then tracking down the control data in the ECU, often by a careful process
+down the control data in the ECU, often by a careful process of elimination and

 There is considerable variation between